Maheshinte Prathikaaram: Release

 Maheshinte Prathikaaram's release plans were announced in January 2016.
 The film was released in 67 theatres in Kerala on 5 February.
 It was released in the rest of India on 12 February, and internationally two weeks later.
 The film was distributed in India by OPM Dream Mill Cinemas, opening outside Kerala in Bangalore, Mysore, Mangalore, Manipal, Chennai, Coimbatore, Hyderabad and Vizag.
 On 19 February 2016, it was released in Mumbai, Pune, Gujarat, Delhi and Madhya Pradesh.

 The film was released on DVD and VCD by SAINA Video Vision on 10 May 2016.
 The film's television broadcasting right was purchased by Mazhavil Manorama, it premiered on TV on 14 September 2016, during the festival time of Onam in Kerala.

 Marketing

 By March, the film's producers released a number of "dialogue posters" on social networking sites with popular lines from its characters.
-After Maheshinte Prathikaaram's release, Pothan, Abu, Faasil and Shahir visited theatres across Kerala to analyse audience reaction to the film; Faasil made a surprise appearance at a Payyanur theatre's ticket counter.
-In March, the crew (including Abu, Faasil, Jaffer Idukki and Bijibal) spoke with students at the Al Azhar College of Arts and Science in Thodupuzha in conjunction with the Mahatma Gandhi University Art Fest.
+After Maheshinte Prathikaaram's release, Pothan, Aashiq, Fahadh and Soubin visited theatres across Kerala to analyse audience reaction to the film; Fahadh made a surprise appearance at a Payyanur theatre's ticket counter.
+In March, the crew (including Aashiq, Fahadh, Jaffer Idukki and Bijibal) spoke with students at the Al Azhar College of Arts and Science in Thodupuzha in conjunction with the Mahatma Gandhi University Art Fest.
 For Vishu on 14 April, the producers released a three-minute behind-the-scenes video featuring auditions and the filming of several scenes.